I’ve been keeping an eye on the French green beans, and I think tomorrow I will pick my first batch!

 I’ve been tending my two youngest nephews this week, ages 8 and 11, and Mitchell and Ethan helped me weed today to get ready to take photos.
 Unfortunately they are not too interested in vegetables yet, but we’ve certainly been having a good time.

 If you’re growing a garden, chime in and let us know how your plants are doing.
-(You can see all my Garden Updates since 2006 or the 2012 Garden Updates if you’d like to find out more about my garden.)
+You can use Garden Updates to see all the updates on my garden through the years.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.